LeonardoCardoso/Android-Link-Preview/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Android--Link--Preview-green.svg?style=true)](https://android-arsenal.com/details/1/2755)

-This a version for Android of my web [Facebook Link Preview](http://lab.leocardz.com/link-preview/ "Link Preview").

 It makes a preview from an url, grabbing all the information such as title, relevant texts and images.

 ![Preview](http://i.imgur.com/VSejRyV.gif)